Geog 594B: Geospatial Intelligence Capstone Experience, Fall 2020

 GEOG 594B Course Schedule

 Below you will find a summary of the lesson objectives for this course and the associated time frames.
 Assignment information will be located on each lesson's checklist.
-This course is 10 lessons in length.
+This course is 10 weeks in length and consists of 5 lessons.

 |Lesson 1: Analytic Question|